luisffc/k8s-poc/README.md

-# Microservices Assessment
+# OfferFit DevOps Assessment

-This repository contains two Python FastAPI microservices (Service A and Service B) that are containerized and deployed to Kubernetes using Helm.
+Hey there!
+This repo is my take on the OfferFit DevOps assessment.
+I've got two simple Python FastAPI microservices that I've containerized and deployed to Kubernetes using Helm, with a CI/CD pipeline that's security-focused from the ground up.

-## Architecture
+## What's Inside

+This is pretty straightforward:
-- **Service A**: A simple FastAPI service that returns a greeting message
+- **Service A**: Just returns a friendly greeting message
-- **Service B**: A FastAPI service that calls Service A and returns a combined response
+- **Service B**: Calls Service A and combines the responses

+The whole thing demonstrates DevSecOps best practices with automated security scanning, container security, and deployment automation.

-## Prerequisites
+## Quick Start

+### What You'll Need

-- Docker
+- Docker (for building images)
-- Kubernetes cluster (Minikube, KinD, or similar)
+- A local Kubernetes cluster (I recommend KinD or Minikube)
 - Helm v3+
 - kubectl

-## Building the Deployment Artifacts

-### Build Docker Images
+### Building Everything

+Let's get those containers built:

 ```bash
 # Build Service A